 - Snitker, Aundrea.
 2013.
 “Embodied Masculinity: Challenges to Normative Constructions of Fatherhood,” National Women’s Studies Association Meetings, Paper Sessions: Subverting the “Norm”: Family Rhetoric and Embodied Narratives, Cincinnati, OH

 - Snitker, Aundrea.
 2013.
 “Talk of Sexual Intimacy on Stay-at-home Father Online Forums: Discussions of Masculinities, Heteronormativity and Gendered Assumptions,” American Sociological Association Meetings, Regular Session: Masculinities 2, New York, NY

 - Association for the Assessment of Learning in Higher Education

-Dr. Snitker is the Director of Assessment and Institutional Research at Warner Pacific University.
-She started this position in 2016, bringing with her experience in both the social sciences and humanities.
-Dr. Snitker has over 9 years of experience in research including her work at the Institute of Humanities Research at Arizona State University.
+Dr. Snitker is the chair of the Division of Arts and Social and Behavioral Sciences and Associate Professor of Social Science.
+Previous to taking this role in Fall 2020, she served as the Director of Assessment and Institutional Research at Warner Pacific University.
+She started at Warner Pacific University in 2016, bringing with her experience in both the social sciences and humanities.
+Dr. Snitker has over 12 years of experience in research including her work at the Institute of Humanities Research at Arizona State University.
 She has also presented her research at several national conferences including the American Sociological Association meetings, the National Women’s Studies Association meetings, and the Society for the Study of Social Problem meetings.
-Her experiences in both the social sciences and humanities give her a unique perspective on the role of assessment and institutional research within higher education.
-She also brings with her statistical knowledge from her graduate work at Portland State University and Arizona State University.
+Her experiences in both the social sciences and humanities give her a unique perspective when serving as chair in a division that supports programs across disciplines.
 Additionally, as a teaching associate in the School of Social Transformation at Arizona State University, she has extensive teaching experience within higher education.